Last updated: 2023-03-26, Scribes of Fate (Update 37 / Patch 8.3.5)

 Before engaging in combat, always pre-buff by casting Bull Netch, Ice Fortress, Quick Cloak, and your selected HoT skill (Leeching Vines or Resolving Vigor).
 You’ll want to re-cast IF once you’re in combat to proc both 5-pc set bonuses of Wretched Vitality.
 Thankfully the 3 buffs have durations of 24–30 sec, so re-buffing is not too tedious with this build.

 Remember to keep your buffs up.
 I shoot for 95+% uptime on buffs (which you can track with meters in addons such as AUI, see below).
 Before you swap to your backbar to buff, try to work in a SA so that while you are buffing, you’re still outputting meaningful AoE damage.

-You have 4 sources of meaningful healing: Leeching Vines, Arctic Blast, Healing Thicket, and Essence of Health (crafted Tri-Stat / Tri-Recovery potion).
+You have 4 sources of meaningful on-demand healing: Leeching Vines, Arctic Blast, Healing Thicket, and Essence of Health (crafted Tri-Stat / Tri-Recovery potion).
 Use HT and Leeching Vines to bail out friendlies.
-While this is a damage dealing build, I can’t emphasize enough how valuable clutch off-healing is for keeping your friendlies upright, and healing others triggers the Nature’s Gift passive, which boosts your sustain.
+While this is a damage dealing build, I can’t emphasize enough the value of clutch off-healing to keep your friendlies upright, and healing others triggers the Nature’s Gift passive, which boosts your sustain.
 I tend to save my potion to replenish not only my Health but also the 2 resource pools as needed.

-You receive a minor amount of ongoing healing from your healing abilities and the Bond With Nature passive, and this ensures the Minor Toughness (+10% Health) from the Maturation passive is always active on you.
+You receive ongoing healing from your healing skills and the Bond With Nature passive, and this ensures the Minor Toughness (+10% Health) from the Maturation passive is always active on you.

 Here are the main in-combat sources of ultimate generation for this build

 - Hidden ultimate generation buff that generates 3 ultimate per second for 9 seconds.
 This is triggered when you land a light or heavy attack or when you heal a friendly (not yourself).
-It’s critical that you weave in light attacks between your abilities just for this buff alone.
+It’s critical that you weave in light attacks between your skills just for this buff alone.
 Of course, light attacks also provide AoE damage with the Forceful passive in the 2H skill line.
 You’re also rewarded for healing friendlies with this buff